mrprem27/MakeMeMasterNotUpdated/README.md

 # MakeMeMaster
 #<a href="https://makememaster.netlify.app">Deployed Link</a>
-This project is being made for Skill Development.
+This project is being made for Self Learning.(Personal Project)

 # Theme of the project
 ## Skill Learning